Visualization Tasks for Unlabeled Graphs: Example Analysis

 Some \scope{Single} scope tasks have great variability.
 For example, \task{Is the graph a tree?} (T06) is nearly impossible with the Adjacency Matrix view, while trivial with an appropriately laid out Node-Link view.
 For the invariant idioms, it is difficult for the Hop-Census and BMatrix idioms, but easy to spot the characteristic patterns in Census-Census: a crisp positive-slope line.

 For \task{Does this graph have scale-free structure} (T07), the Adjacency Matrix view can sometimes handle small graphs with middling effort using the appropriate matrix seriation, where the scale-free pattern can be made salient by sorting according to number of neighbors and looking for an exponential decay pattern; with large graphs, the effort is large and the success is rare as the matrix grows large and the pixels grow small.
 Notably, the challenges in seriation at the broad-scope does not apply here, because there is no need to find node correspondences between graphs.
-The Node-Link view would require middling effort for small graphs, where the scale-free pattern could be salient in rare cases of forgiving topology, and would not work at all in the large cases.
+The Node-Link view would require middling effort for small graphs, where the scale-free pattern is more likely to be salient, but would not work at all in the large cases.
 The Census-Census plots can sometimes verify scale-free structure for small graphs with middling effort, although they more easily rule out when the topology is not scale-free; for large graphs, occlusion leads to difficult status, although sometimes scale-free patterns can still surface.
-The aggregate structure of the BMatrix Network Portrait and Graph Thumbnail views leads to difficult effort and rare success at both scales.
+The aggregate structure of the BMatrix Network Portrait and Graph Thumbnails views leads to difficult effort and rare success at both scales.

 Another interesting concrete task is \task{Where in the graph are the cliques?} (T11).
 Both traditional views have reasonable performance at the Small-scale: in the Adjacency Matrix clusters can be made salient with the right permutation, and in the Node-Link view dense regions are usually distinguishable from sparse ones.
 The Hop-Census plot sometimes achieves success, but with a high level of effort: if the polylines of the cluster nodes span most of the hop axis, then the cluster is more peripheral than central.
-The Census-Census and BMatrix Network Portrait idioms do not perform well at this task, but the Graph Thumbnail idiom may yield good results: the color of inner core bubbles provides the answer, which is highly robust against scale.
+The Census-Census and BMatrix Network Portrait idioms do not perform well at this task, but the Graph Thumbnails idiom may yield good results: the color of inner core bubbles provides the answer, which is highly robust against scale.